system76/docs/content/new-web-infrastructure.md

 ### Hardware

-Steps 3 and 5 from the above Environment section will confirm the issue is caused by hardware configuration or failure.
+Changes to either local networking hardware or of the configuration on your computer can be signs of hardware failure.
 We also recommend following this guide for [diagnosing hardware failure](/articles/hardware-failure).

 ## What Information Should I Provide to Support?